-If the speech happened after the plaintiff's public employment ceased, "the public-employment framework" of Pickering and Garcetti does not apply because once public employment ended, the government employer "did not have a protectable interest in controlling [her] speech."
+Moreover, in order to be protected by the First Amendment, the plaintiff's statement employment framework" of Pickering and Garcetti does not apply because once public employment ended, the government employer "did not have a protectable interest in controlling [her] speech."
 Conard v.
 Pennsylvania State Police, 902 F.3d 178, 182 (3d Cir.
 2018).